MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/jordan-wigner.md

 ---
+author: bradben
+description: Learn about the Jordan-Wigner Representation, which maps Hamiltonian operators to unitary matrices that can more easily implemented on a quantum computer. ms.author: v-benbra ms.date: 02/01/21 ms.service: azure-quantum ms.subservice: qsharp-guide ms.topic: conceptual
+no-loc: ['Q#', '$$v']
 title: Jordan-Wigner Representation
-description: Learn about the Jordan-Wigner Representation, which maps Hamiltonian operators to unitary matrices that can more easily implemented on a quantum computer.
-author: bradben
-ms.author: v-benbra
-ms.date: 10/09/2017
-ms.topic: conceptual
 uid: microsoft.quantum.libraries.overview-chemistry.concepts.jordanwigner
-no-loc: ['Q#', '$$v']
 ---

 # Jordan-Wigner Representation

 While second quantized Hamiltonians are conveniently represented in terms of $a^\dagger$ (creation) and $a$ (annihilation), these operations are not fundamental operations in quantum computers.